DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/03-classification/homework.md

 ## Submit the results

-* Submit your results here: FORM LINK
+* Submit your results here: https://forms.gle/MTVZ1wrHEiHYprQV7
 * You can submit your solution multiple times.
 In this case, only the last submission will be used
 * If your answer doesn't match options exactly, select the closest one

 ## Deadline

-The deadline for submitting is (will be updated soon), Timezone.
+The deadline for submitting is 26 September (Monday), 23:00 CEST.

 After that, the form will be closed.